pacs-course/pacs-examples/Examples/CONTENT.md

 # Content of the Examples/src directory #

 We provide an overview of the content in the `src` directory, where all the example sources are stored. *All examples have a `README.md` file with a more detailed description*.
+SOme examples may have also other
+Markdown or LaTeX files with more details on the problem being addressed or the code structure.

 We can divide the examples into four categories: